Manirou's Procedure on

 This young man had a nice weekend of recovering and is doing great today!
 He gave us a little of our own medicine as he was taking our photo with his mom's camera phone.
 He and his mom are hoping they'll be discharged soon and we're hoping so too because the ward can be a little boring just laying around!

 Manirou's surgery was a big one which means he's at the start of a pretty rough recovery process.
 Our CURE Niger nurses are taking good care of him and helping him manage the pain, but it's not fun.
 Please be praying for strength and perseverance for this young man!

 Dr Henri and Dr Anthony opted to work on Manirou's left leg first.
 Since the curves in his bone were all over they place, the doctors opted to cut his bone into a few different pieces and then reconstruct one straight bone from these pieces.
 Kind of like a puzzle.
 Once his leg below his knee was straight, the doctors had to then release some of the tension on Manirou's hamstring in order to allow his leg to operate with the new straight bone.
 It was a pretty big and intense surgery, but this young man handled it like a champion!

 After a years of thinking there was no hope of healing, Manirou is here at CURE Niger to get his legs straightened out!
 He has adjusted well to the hospital and claims he isn't at all afraid as he gets ready to go into the OR for his surgery.
 Even though he says this, please still be praying for this little man!

 Send a Message to Manirou

-We'll deliver your message to Manirou at his hospital bed.
+We'll deliver your message to Manirou as soon as we see him.